ankane/lockbox/README.md

 #### Model Changes

-If tracking changes to model attributes, always remove or redact virtual attributes.
+If tracking changes to model attributes, always remove or redact Lockbox’s virtual attributes.
 Optionally, also remove or redact ciphertext attributes and blind indexes.

-Ideally, libraries would take into account Active Record’s `filter_attributes` if someone wants to submit a PR to them.

 PaperTrail